theS1LV3R/67bytepng/README.md

 # 67 Byte PNG

-Gareth Rees has made [this][article_url] awesome post on the smallest possible PNG, and the byte- level reasoning behind it.
+Gareth Rees has made [this][article_url] awesome post on the smallest possible PNG, and the byte-level reasoning behind it.
 I figured the full code deserved to be put on the internet, so here it is :)

 The article has also been saved to [`article.md`](./article.md), just in case.